fchampalimaud/cdc-speaker-calibration/README.md

 For now, the setup was only tested in Windows and it still has some rough edges.
 The limitations for the remaining operating systems are unknown.

-The code written for this project was inspired by a MATLAB version of a similar setup written by Juan Castiñeiras.
+The code written for this project was inspired by the MATLAB version of the protocol.
 The MATLAB code can be found in the `matlab` folder, in which the main file is `Calibrate.m`.

 ## Usage
 ### Prerequisites